-d.
-Where limits have been established for sources pursuant to Section D.3.b above, the owner or operator shall develop and submit an emissions mitigation plan, if both of the following apply to the source's operations:

-- The permitted or proposed volume limit exceeds ten (10) percent of the average monthly volume of handled/produced/treated gas (this average shall be calculated per Section D.3.c above); and, - 2) The sulfur content of the flared gas exceeds the fuel sulfur limits stipulated in Section D.1.a. of this rule. - e.
+- d.
+Where limits have been established for sources pursuant to Section D.3.b above, the owner or operator shall develop and submit an emissions mitigation plan, if both of the following apply to the source's operations: - 1) The permitted or proposed volume limit exceeds ten (10) percent of the average monthly volume of handled/produced/treated gas (calculated per Section D.3.c above); and, - 2) The sulfur content of the flared gas exceeds the fuel sulfur limits stipulated in Section D.1.a. - e.
 The emissions mitigation plan shall achieve the following: